 - In Austria the French version is available from Falter.

 To celebrate the release of the book the New York Stereoscopic Association hosted Denis as part of their weekly ‘NYSA Presents’ Zoom meeting on 24th October 2020.
 Denis gave a presentation, had a discussion with John Zelenka and then everyone was invited to join a Q&A. Everyone was so fascinated that the Zoom meeting went on for a lot longer than usual.
 You can find the shortened YouTube video of this event here (age verification required).
-If you’re interested in attending future Zoom meetings by the NYSA, which are open to everyone, please see their website, the meeting link is on their calendar.

 Several of the images in this post have been reproduced with kind permission from Denis Pellerin and edited for family-viewing.